rhysqi/Lithium/README.md

 # Lithium
-Text editor that using native X11 and Win32.
-Suitable in Unix/Unix-like environment. <br>
+Text editor that using native Win32 and X11.
+Suitable in Unix/Unix-like and Windows environment. <br>
-Good for C/C++ and Assembly language.

 # Features
 - File format detection (Upcoming)